 Like Margaret Busby, Verna Wilkins has made a largely unrecognised, but no less significant contribution to UK publishing.
 The founder of the hugely successful multicultural children's publisher Tamarind Books (now part of Penguin Random House), she was driven by an intense concern at the lack of diversity in the books her children read at school.
-In fact, the catalyst to forming Tamarind Books came after her son returned from school with a project in which he had portrayed himself with pink skin rather than brown.
-Though, he said, he knew his skin was brown, he 'had to show it pink', so it would be correct in the book.
+In fact, the catalyst to forming from school with a project in which he had portrayed himself with pink skin rather than brown.
+Though, he said, he knew his skin was who have made significant contributions not only to publishing in and for their own communities, but to the wider industry, so that importance may not be recognised by the mainstream.'
+There is a long and rich history of publishing by Black and Asian people in the UK, yet their contribution remains barely recognised brown, he 'had to show it pink', so it would be correct in the book.